(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

-How do paintings and photographs of public figures in politics and cultural life contribute to and influence the creation of an affective memory and an idealization or directly deformed perception of these figures?
+How does it contribute and influence maleriis and Photographyare of public figures within politics and cultural life to create an affective memory and an idealization or directly deformed perception of these persons?

 In the book Public portraits: Painting and photography in the construction of heroic images in Latin America since the XNUMXth century by the Uruguayan writer and professor of literature, Laura Malosetti Costa (Montevideo 1956), she tackles this subject for Latin America since the 1800th century.